mosche/finatra-composition-proxy/README.markdown

     .buildController("/shop")
 ```

-*Fields* as well as *relations* (by means of a RPC call) are returned on demand in order to address the specific information need as well as limitations of an API client.
+*Fields* and *relations* (by means of a RPC call) are returned on demand by means of a concise query DSL ([the *properties* DSL](#the-properties-dsl)) in order to address the specific information need as well as limitations of an API client.
-That will say service composition is exposed to the client by means of a concise query DSL ([the *properties* DSL](#the-properties-dsl)).
 Leveraging the query DSL code complexity is significantly reduced both on client as well as the server side.

+### Query optimization

-Every *properties* query is translated into an optimized [*execution plan*](#the-execution-plan) in order to enhance performance as much as possible.
+Queries are translated into an optimized [*execution plan*](#the-execution-plan) in order to enhance performance as much as possible.
 Optimizations taken into account are:

 - rearrangement of *relations* in order to maximize parallelism
+  Example: Even though *comments* is a relation of *reviews*, both can be fetched in parallel as they are using the same *Id extractor*.
-- bulk requests (if possible even accross multiple composition levels)
+- bulk requests even accross multiple composition levels
+  Example: Assuming there is a relation *creator* of *comments*, both the *reviewers* of *reviews* as well as the *creators* of *comments* can be fetched using one bulk request.
-- a caching layer
+- a caching layer on request level

-While this approach is more powerful in it's specific usage case, it obviously is less flexible than the generic DSL of *Clump*.
+  Example: In some cases execution will require fetching data immediately to resolve further nested relations.
+To address such cases data is cached to avoid fetching the same data once again.

 ### The properties DSL